lostella/podds/README.md

 # Podds

 `podds` is a command line tool to compute the probability of winning a (Texas hold 'em) poker round, given the number of players and the available cards.
+Probabilities are estimated by sampling random games given the available information.

 ## Usage